sarahkor/doar-mail/README.md

   ```

 Now inside the container, run the Python client script:

+**Usage:**

 python client.py server-container \<port\>

-Example:
+**Example:**

 ``` bash
 python client.py server-container 12345
 ```
+**please notice:**
+- the port number must be the same port number provided for the server
+- the server-container is the ip provided for the client in our case

-After this, you can start typing commands such as:
+After running the client, you can start typing commands in the client server such as:

 POST www.example.com